10 principles of great 10 principles of great customer service

 With time and experience, especially after having answered the same question and fixed the same issue for the thousandth time, your customer support reps can go to the problem roots at once.
 What is even more important, they are most likely able to rectify not only the issue the customer is experiencing at the moment but to remove the core problem, the bottleneck that is causing the issue.
 The main requirement for this changing the company attitude to measuring support efficiency.
 Instead of the numbers of tickets processed or calls answered, the success must be measured through the customer feedback forms and ratings.

 Such actions should be fostered and facilitated by the company policy, as it is a mutually beneficial feat.
 The customers get the issues sorted for good, the customer support employees have less headache on their shifts.
-By automating multiple routine processes and implementing predictive analytics, the customer support team can free up time for indulging in creative projects, analyzing their work and offering further process improvements.
+By automating multiple routine processes and, the customer support team can free up time for indulging in creative projects, analyzing their work and offering further process improvements.